 - 6 cups chicken stock (use gluten-free stock if cooking gluten-free)

 - 2 cups arborio rice

 - 1/2 cup freshly grated Asiago or Parmesan cheese (for topping)

-1 Heat olive oil in large skillet over medium-high heat.
-Add the sausage to the pan, spreading it out in an even layer.
-Do not stir, but allow to brown on one side for a couple minutes.
-Then stir and allow to brown a little more.
-Add the mushrooms, thyme, and oregano and cook until mushrooms are tender, about 10 minutes.
+Add the mushrooms, thyme, and oregano.
+Increase the heat to medium high and cook until the mushrooms are tender, about 10 minutes.
 Add 1/2 cup of the Madeira and scrape to deglaze the pan, about 1 minute.
 Set aside.

 2 Heat chicken stock until it is steamy or simmering in a large saucepan and keep warm over low heat.